urso-run/urso/README.md

 ### Open Questions

 - **Uninstall command?** Decide whether to ship `urso uninstall` for launchd cleanup or document manual `launchctl bootout` steps.
 - **Service lifecycle helpers?** Should we provide `urso service stop/start` wrappers, or rely on direct `launchctl` usage?
+No.
 - **Automatic service start?** Current plan is “install and start immediately.”
-Confirm this matches operator expectations.
 - **Credential rotation?** Define how to rotate machine credentials if compromised (probably via `install` re-run).

 Document decisions in this README as they are made.